mtumilowicz/designPatterns/README.md

 * code: We have a `ChatMediator` that facilitates sending messages between `Users`.
 ### memento
+* theory: `mediator` is used to save the current state of an object in such a manner that it can be restored at a later time without breaking the rules of encapsulation.
+* code: We have a `TextEditor` with functionality of `addWord(String word)`.
+If we make a mistake we call `undo()`.
 ### strategy
 ### template method
 ### visitor